Lchochua/Macro_Sectoral_Analysis/README.md

 ### Overview

-This project is part of consultancy work I undertook for a Middle Eastern country.
-The name of the country remains undisclosed.
-It demonstrates how to conduct macro and sectoral overviews, with a more detailed analysis focusing on a specific sector.
-This section illustrates a simple approach for transitioning from sample data to the population and formulating general conclusions applicable to the broader population.
+The repository demonstrates how to conduct macro and sectoral overviews, with a more detailed analysis focusing on a specific sector.
+It also illustrates a simple approach for transitioning from sample data to the population and formulating general conclusions applicable to the broader population.
+The country name isn't dosclosed.

 ### Content